apo11o-M/rosmontis/README.md

 # Note the zeroth column and row are the headers/labels of each node.
 The actual
 # weight starts from row 1 column 1
+# 1 indicates there is an edge, 0 indicates no connection
 g = [[None, "A", "B", "C", "D", "E", "F"],
      ["A",   0,   1,   0,   0,   1,   0 ],
      ["B",   1,   0,   1,   0,   1,   0 ],